prashantbhopte29/shopping-basket/Readme.txt

 2. Go to the project directory
 3. Execute the below command
    mvn compile exec:java
+4. To execute the test class, execute the below command mvn test
 NOTE: PLease make sure the Java version 8 and mvn is installed in the machine.